 Many factors influence our mental health, including:

-Biological facts: physical health (or illness), genetics, neurotransmitters (brain chemistry), medications, alcohol and drugs, or sleep
+Biological factors: physical health (or illness), genetics, neurotransmitters (brain chemistry), medications, alcohol and drugs, or sleep

 Psychological factors: emotions and attitudes, learning, beliefs, and stress management

-Social factors: family, peer relationships, culture, socioeconomics, and life experiences such as trauma, abuse and neglect
+Social factors: family, peer relationships, culture, environment, socioeconomics, and life experiences such as trauma, abuse and neglect